amzn/app-platform/docs/scopes.md

 ## Hosting `Scopes`

 Scopes need to be remembered and must be accessible in order to get access to their services.
 Where to host scopes depends on what scopes are required and when they need to be created.
 Most apps have some form of an application scope, which is a singleton scope for the entire lifetime of the application.
-A natural place to host this scope for Android apps is within the Application class, for iOS apps within App struct or the main function for desktop applications.
+A natural place to host this scope for Android apps is within the `Application` class, for iOS apps within `App` struct or the main function for desktop applications.

 A user scope has a shorter lifecycle than the application scope, but usually lives longer than UI components.
 It is commonly hosted by a service object managing the login state.
 This scope is destroyed after the user session expires.

 The App Platform by default only provides app scope, which has to be manually created by each application as highlighted above.

+## `RootScopeProvider`